balticored/raspberry_pi/README.md

 Now argo-cd ui should be accessible from browser via https://localhost:8080 By default initial credentials are username:admin password:<name of argocd-server pod>

-In case pod name does not work as password it's possible to manually set password by
-1. Hash new password with bcrypt https://bcrypt-generator.com/
-2. Base 64 encode hashed password https://www.base64encode.org/
-3. Use kubectl to edit argocd-secret and paste base 64 encoded password hash to admin.password field
 ```
 kubectl edit secret argocd-secret -n argocd
 ```